peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

  and the square of the first integer.
 Returns two zeros if this value is 0 or less, or one and zero if this value equals 1.

+### Root
+    public EInteger Root​(EInteger root)
+Finds the nth root of this instance's value, rounded down.

+**Parameters:**

+* <code>root</code> - The root to find; must be 1 or greater.
+If this value is 2, this method finds the square root; if 3, the cube root, and so on.

+**Returns:**

+* The square root of this object's value.
+Returns 0 if this value is 0 or less.

+**Throws:**

+* <code>java.lang.NullPointerException</code> - The parameter <code>root</code> is null.

+### RootRem
+    public EInteger[] RootRem​(EInteger root) Calculates the nth root and the remainder.

+**Parameters:**

+* <code>root</code> - The root to find; must be 1 or greater.
+If this value is 2, this method finds the square root; if 3, the cube root, and so on.

+**Returns:**

+* An array of two arbitrary-precision integers: the first integer is the nth root, and the second is the difference between this value and the nth power of the first integer.
+Returns two zeros if this value is 0 or less, or one and zero if this value equals 1.

+**Throws:**

+* <code>java.lang.NullPointerException</code> - The parameter <code>root</code> is null.

+### Root
+    public EInteger Root​(int root)
+Finds the nth root of this instance's value, rounded down.

+**Parameters:**

+* <code>root</code> - The root to find; must be 1 or greater.
+If this value is 2, this method finds the square root; if 3, the cube root, and so on.

+**Returns:**

+* The square root of this object's value.
+Returns 0 if this value is 0 or less.

+### RootRem
+    public EInteger[] RootRem​(int root)
+Calculates the nth root and the remainder.

+**Parameters:**

+* <code>root</code> - The root to find; must be 1 or greater.
+If this value is 2, this method finds the square root; if 3, the cube root, and so on.

+**Returns:**

+* An array of two arbitrary-precision integers: the first integer is the nth root, and the second is the difference between this value and the nth power of the first integer.
+Returns two zeros if this value is 0 or less, or one and zero if this value equals 1.

 ### Subtract
     public EInteger Subtract​(EInteger subtrahend) Subtracts an arbitrary-precision integer from this arbitrary-precision